 Focus on Trauma.
 Treat the Cause.

 We challenge you to take an active role in today’s global society and to draw connections between your coursework and current, societal issues.
 Our masters of social work focuses on improving the lives of those in need through a strong understanding of trauma as a root cause of mental illness.

-Our online masters in social work curriculum consists of 64 credit hours, 32 of which are from core courses, 23 in advanced concentration coursework, and the remaining 9 earned through elective courses.
+Our online masters in social work curriculum consists of 64 credit hours, 32 of which are in core courses, 23 in advanced concentration coursework, and the remaining 9 earned through elective courses.
 There are no required on-site residencies.